philpagel/PCE174-communication/README.md

     > pce174.py press rel

-Essentially. all buttons of the instrument are supported: `units`, `light`, `load`, `range`, `apo`, `rec`, `setup`, `peak`, `rel`, `max`, `min`, `hold`, `off`, `up`, `down`, `left`, `right`.
+Essentially, all buttons of the instrument are supported: `units`, `light`, `load`, `range`, `apo`, `rec`, `setup`, `peak`, `rel`, `max`, `min`, `hold`, `off`, `up`, `down`, `left`, `right`.

-Som buttons have special functions when pressed long (hold).
-These events can be triggered by using the all upper case version of the buttons: `REC`, `PEAK`, `REL`, `LOAD`
+Some buttons have special functions when pressed long (hold).
+These events can be triggered by using the upper case version of the buttons: `REC`, `PEAK`, `REL`, `LOAD`

 See instrument manual for what these buttons do.